Axelpuff/zhuangziJS/descriptions/neiye/views/laozi/description.md

-The Neiye may be an individual practice based on the Laozi, or the Laozi may be an extension of the Neiye's cosmology.
+The *Neiye* may be a spiritual practice based on the *Laozi*, or the *Laozi* may be an extension of the *Neiye* into a broader cosmology and its political implications.
+Both share a view of the Way (*dao*) as a subtle but powerful cosmic force, which can be known and aligned with only through emptiness and nonaction.